-Only shareholders of record at the close of business on March 12, 2024, the Record Date, are entitled to vote at the Annual Meeting.
-On that day, there were issued and outstanding 14,861,214 shares of Common Stock (after deducting an aggregate of 4,200,334 shares held in treasury).
+Only shareholders of record at the close of business on March 17, 2025, the Record Date, are entitled to vote at the Annual Meeting.
+As of that date, there were issued and outstanding 14,715,305 shares of Common Stock (after deducting an aggregate of 4,346,243 shares held in treasury).
 Each share is entitled to one vote.
 The presence, in person or by properly executed proxy, of the holders of a majority of the outstanding shares of the Company's Common Stock entitled to a vote at the Annual Meeting is necessary to constitute a quorum at the Annual Meeting.
 Abstentions will be counted as shares present for purposes of determining the presence of a quorum.
 A quorum must be present before any business, including the shareholder votes listed above, can be conducted.

-With respect to proposals 1, 2, and 3, the election of directors, the ratification (on an advisory basis) of Crowe LLP as the Company's independent registered public accounting firm, and the approval (on an advisory basis) of the compensation of the named executive officers as discussed in these materials, the number of votes cast "for" must exceed the number of votes cast "against" the proposal.
+With respect to proposals 1, 2, and 3, the election of directors, the ratification (on an advisory basis) of Crowe LLP as the Company's independent registered public accounting firm, and the approval (on an advisory basis) of the compensation of the named executive officers as discussed in these materials, respectively, the number of votes cast "for" must exceed the number of votes cast "against" the proposal.
 "Abstain" votes will not affect the outcome of the proposals.